 Rich in St. Charles County history, the nearly 6,000-square foot facility, located on a site known to many as Kuhlmann's Grove, was a popular recreation area for county residents for nearly 100 years.

 The museum is designed to house large exhibit displays.
 The current exhibit, "Our Sporting Heritage," celebrates recreation by showcasing the history of hunting and fishing in St. Charles County and Missouri, from prehistoric times to the modern era.

 The exhibit features a Marksman Training Simulator, an interactive digital hunting simulator that has the largest video shooting surface in the world and is one of only three of its kind in the United States.
 The simulator allows visitors to experience the thrill of hunting duck, deer, bear, and boar, as well as clay targets, and was donated to the Parks Department by hunting enthusiast August A. Busch III.

 Based on availability, the hunting simulator will be open and free of charge during regular business hours.
 Hunting clubs, individuals and organizations can reserve the simulator for $75 per hour or $200 for three hours.
 To make a reservation, call 636-949-7535.

-In addition, a St. Charles County Amateur Sports Hall of Fame exhibit is on display and the High School Athletics exhibit is being finalized and will open early 2017.
+In addition, a St. Charles County Amateur Sports Hall of Fame exhibit is on display and the High School Athletics exhibit is being finalized.
+Check back for more details.